pip-services/pip-services-docs/content/en/node/nats/connect/nats_connection.md

 #### publish
-Publish a message to a specified topic.
+Publishes a message to a specified topic.

 > `public` publish(subject: string, message: any): Promise\<void\>